kubeflow/website/content/en/docs/distributions/gke/customizing-gke.md

 +++
-title = "Customizing Kubeflow on GKE" description = "Tailoring a GKE deployment of Kubeflow" weight = 20
+title = "Customize Kubeflow on GKE" description = "Tailoring a GKE deployment of Kubeflow" weight = 20
 +++

 {{% alert title="Out of date" color="warning" %}}
 This guide contains outdated information pertaining to Kubeflow 1.0.
 This guide needs to be updated for Kubeflow 1.1.